abigailStev/diskfbb/README.md

 # diskfbb
-A modification of the XSPEC diskbb model that includes a spectral hardening factor f.
-Diskbb is a multi-colour blackbody model of an accretion disk.
+A modification of the XSPEC model `diskbb` that includes a spectral hardening factor `f`. `diskbb` is a multi-colour blackbody model of an accretion disk.

 f = T_col / T_eff
 * T_col is the color or apparent peak blackbody temperature